opendcs/opendcs/docs/source/reservoir-evaporation-algorithm.rst

 Exec Class: decodes.cwms.algo.ResEvapAlgo

-The "ResEvap" algorithm aggregates and calculates the Evaporation of water from a reservoir over the period of a day.
+The "ResEvap" algorithm aggregates and calculates the evaporation of water from a reservoir over the period of a day.
 By default, if the following parameter values are not provided they will be retrieved from the CWMS DataBase.

 * Longitude